9 Platforms To Sell Clothes Online – Rags To Riches

 Clean your clothes.

 This should go without saying, but the clothes should be clean and free of wrinkles when you send them out.
-Be polite and answer any questions your buyer may have.

 Share your store on social media.